solaeus/dust/README.md

 write_line("The answer is ", a + b);
 ```

-One could write the above program without any semicolons at all.
+Removing the semicolons does not alter the execution pattern.

 ```rust
 let x = 10